qgustavor/subtitle-word-replacer/README.md

 At the moment it only works in [Crunchyroll](https://www.crunchyroll.com/) because is probably the only anime website that use the [Advanced SubStation Alpha](https://en.wikipedia.org/wiki/SubStation_Alpha#Advanced_SubStation_Alpha) subtitle format (other legal websites use WebVTT, pirate websites use hardsub).
 If you know other website that use ASS and want it to be supported then open an issue.

 ## Credits

-Tower of God, as shown in the screenshot, is a work of Lee Jong-hui / SIU, Crunchyroll, and Webtoon.
-The screenshot is used just to show how the extension works.

 The extension icon was created by [Candy Design](https://www.iconfinder.com/icons/5243667/).